-When I get a call when I am already on the phone it allows me to answer the second call but I can't get back to the first call.
+When I get a call while I am already on the phone, it allows me to answer the second call, but I can't get back to the first call.

 Once you accept the next call on your device you will simply need to pull the phone away from your face to have both calls stacked, from here you will need to simply tap on the person you are wishing to talk to in order to swap the call.

 See more questions like this: I am trying to find out how to swap between multiple calls on a Galaxy S4